 In this section, I extend the GxC formalization to A'ingae distanced conditionals.
 In a distanced conditional construction, the antecedent contains a chue'kan-clause.
 The chue'kan-clause construction is headed by the similative suffix -'kan.
-The similative -'kan functions as a verbal head which selects for an argument HEADED by an adverb.
+The similative -'kan functions as a verbal head which selects for an argument Headed by an adverb.
 The argument of -'kan is headed by the adverbial -e.
-The adverbial -e functions as an adverbial head which selects for an argument HEADED by a nauverbial head which selects for an argument HEADED by a noun.
+The adverbial -e functions as an adverbial head which selects for an argument Headed by a noun.
 The argument of -e is headed by the nominalizing subordinator -'chu.
 The nominalizing subordinator -'chu functions as a nominal head which selects for an argument headed by a verb.
 The argument of -'chu is headed by the main verb of the antecedent.
 Conditional antecedents are not marked as irrealis.
 Thus, the value of IRR on the innermost verb is -.
-This value is passed up to the HEAD attribute of the entire chue'kan-clause.
+This value is passed up to the Headed attribute of the entire chue'kan-clause.
 The SEMANTICS contributed by the chue'kan-clause construction is the DISTANCED FRAME.
 The DISTANCED FRAME unifies with the situation expressed by the main verb of the antecedent (41).